namijith/gcp-gke-workshop/content/_index.md

 - Use Local, Remote and Virtual Repositories in Artifactory.
 - Publish artifact Build Info.
 - Scan your artifacts and builds for security vulnerabilities.
+- Deploy your application using Google Kubernetes Engine (GKE).

 {{% notice warning %}}
 The examples and sample code provided in this workshop are intended to be consumed as instructional content.
 These will help you understand how various services can be architected to build a solution while demonstrating best practices along the way.
 These examples are not intended for use in production environments.